Live It Up! (Johnny Mathis album)

 Live It Up! is an album by American pop singer Johnny Mathis that was released on December 11, 1961, by Columbia Records and was the second of two album collaborations with arranger and conductor Nelson Riddle.
 The singer again eschewed ballads as he had on Swing Softly and selected a balance of new and established material.

-The album debuted on Billboard magazine's album chart in the issue dated February 24, 1962, to begin a stay of 39 weeks, during which time it got as high as number 14.
+The album debuted on Billboard magazine's album chart in the issue dated February 24, 1962, to begin a stay of 39 weeks, during which time it got as high as number 14. it also debuted on the Cashbox albums chart in the issue dated February 17, 1962, and remained on the chart for the totals of 40 weeks, peaking at number eight.

-This album was released for the first time on compact disc in a two-disc set with his other Riddle project, 1961's I'll Buy You A Star, on June 9, 2009.
+This album was released for the first time on compact disc in a two-disc set with his other Riddle project, 1961's I'll Buy You a Star, on June 9, 2009.
+Live It Up! was also included in Legacy's Mathis box set The Voice of Romance: The Columbia Original Album Collection, which was released on December 8, 2017.

 Reception

 Billboard was enthusiastic.
 "This is easily one of Mathis's best albums", they wrote.
 "He's really in a swingin' mood, and he gets standout arrangements to match from Nelson Riddle."

+Cashbox claims Mathis "soft, feelingful tones are expertly backed by the Nelson Riddle ork which provides a suitable accompaniment to his vocalizing in addition to being a sales plus."

+Variety wrote that "Johnny Mathis is in a peppy mood dishing out energetic vocal sounds that really bounce across the grooves."

+Jimmy Watson of New Record Mirror wrote "Johnny swings at mighty pace and lifts the songs right into new dressings."